willnickerson/in-memory-object-store/LAB.md

 ## Advanced/Bonus:

+* Use something other than `.find` to more efficiently retrieve object by id.
+Can be an object as a dictionary, or checkout `Map` to "index" objects by `_id`.
+You'll need to also access as a list, so think about both usages.
 * Add `.update(<objectToUpdate>)`
   * reads the `_id` property from the object (error if it is not found):
   ```js